phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 **Description:**

-This function will free the SDIO bus, reset the host controller, deregister and disable all previously registered event handlers.
+This function frees the SDIO bus, reset the host controller, deregister and disable all previously registered event handlers.
 Calling this function before `sdio_init` has no effect.

 > **NOTE:** Due to its current implementation, calling this function does not allow for creation of new library instances in other running processes.